ceguez/e-commerce-website/README.md

-# E-commerce App: Firebase & React Programming
+# E-commerce App: Firebase & React
 This is a prototype for an e-commerce app.
 It integrates Firebase for the back-end (service &amp; database), and the Stripe API for processing online payments.
 The front-end implements reactive programming concepts and techniques.

 **Check out the prototype on heroku: https://triangle-ecommerce.herokuapp.com/**